 You’re driving down the road.
 You’ve got your family or some groceries in the back seat, and you’re headed home after a long day.
 AND SUDDENLY YOUR BACK WINDSHIELD JUST EXPLODES!

-Of course, you may swerve around a bit on the road, but eventually you come to a safe stop, breathing hard, wondering who hired a sniper to tag you.
-You call the authorities, and after a thorough investigation, it is determined that nothing at all hit your car’s back windshield.
+Of course, you may swerve around a bit on the road, but eventually, you come to a safe stop, breathing hard.
+After a thorough investigation, you determine that nothing at all hit your car’s back windshield.
 It just shattered on its own.
 So why did this happen?

 When tempered glass breaks — such as during an accident — it disintegrates into millions of little balls that do not have jagged edges to cut you.
 This also makes it easier to clean up.
 You can just vacuum up the tiny balls of glass sleet.
 No worries.

-Another reason automotive manufacturers in particular prefer tempered glass is that it is four or five times stronger than standard glass panes.
+Another reason automotive manufacturers prefer tempered glass is that it is four or five times stronger than standard glass panes.
 Tempered glass may be referred to as “safety glass”.
-Tempered glass has become the ideal automotive glass choice for many manufacturers and consumers.
+It has become the ideal automotive glass choice for many manufacturers and consumers.

-At some point in the life of your auto glass, it was struck by something somewhere.
+At some point in the life of your auto glass, it was struck by something, somewhere.
 Tempered glass withstands a lot of abuse in its life, and it holds up to a lot more than standard glass panes.
 The thing is, it’s not impervious.
 It may hold up while we need it to, like when that wood-chip truck was barreling down the highway and flinging bite-sized tree-based missiles at your car.
-But the glass has a long memory.
-Eventually, the old war wounds come back to haunt the glass, and voila.
-Mysterious exploding glass.